echawk/vu-latex-templates/PACKAGES.md

 # List of Needed LaTeX packages

-NOTE: This is really just for reference, most LaTeX installations install *every* package as the default.
+NOTE: This is really just for reference, most LaTeX installations install *every* package by default.

 | Package  | Reason                                                                                        |
 | :------: | :-----------------------------------------------------:                                       |